hprice99/ENGG4811_code/README.md

 ### RISC-V softcore processor
 This project was implemented on a Nexys 4 DDR FPGA Development Board, which has a Xilinx XC7A-1CSG324C FPGA.
-This FPGA has 101,440 logic cells, which is small relative to other FPGAs that have been used for network-on-chip design.
+This FPGA has 15,850 logic slices, which is small relative to other FPGAs that have been used for network-on-chip design.
 Furthermore, in this system, the processing elements that communicate with one another are RISC-V softcore processors.
 These processors can require large amounts of FPGA resources to implement.